Asian College of Journalism

 5. Each entrant can submit a maximum of three separate entries in each category.

-6. Each entry could have several parts, such a series of articles or multiple parts of a documentary.
+6. Each entry could have several parts, such as a series of articles or multiple parts of a documentary.

 7. Winners' work will be showcased on the awards website.